Claver, Surigao del Norte

-Claver, officially the Municipality of Claver (Surigaonon: Lungsod nan Claver; Bayan ng Claver), is a 2nd class municipality in the province of Surigao del Norte, Philippines.
+Claver, officially the Municipality of Claver (Surigaonon: Lungsod nan Claver; Bayan ng Claver), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 36,033 people.

 The town can be reached by bus, van-for-hire and jeepney from the Surigao Integrated Bus & Jeepney Terminal or at any point along the national highway.
 Its patron saint is St. Peter Claver and fiesta is celebrated every ninth day of September.

 A large part of the municipal land area is a mining reservation due to extensive mineral deposits.
 This includes the Nickel ore loading port at Taganito, located 10 kilometers from the town proper of Claver, on the banks of Taganito river.

 History

 World War II

 Claver was one of many coastal towns that for some time were ignored after the American and Filipino military forces surrendered to the Japanese in May 1942.
 Claver became the headquarters of the 114th Infantry Regiment of 10th Military District, which was the guerrilla organization under the jurisdiction of the United States Army.
 Some residents had fled for fear of a Japanese raid or occupation of the town, but an American whose family took refuge there said Claver still had a feeling of normalcy to it.
 On a hill above town the guerrillas maintained a radio station by which they kept in contact with other military units.
 The radio operator decided, without the knowledge of his superiors, to jam wavelengths used by the Japanese.
 The Japanese got a fix on the location of the station as a result.

 On November 30, 1943, the Japanese took action to put the radio station out of business.
 Very early in the morning several Japanese ships appeared off the coast and began shelling the town with five-inch guns.
 After a prolonged shelling, Japanese troops landed and destroyed the radio station.
 The guerrillas left as the Japanese entered town and moved their headquarters elsewhere.
 Because the town had supported the guerrillas, the town was ransacked.
 The troops then returned to the ships, which left.

 Most of the residents fled south to avoid the Japanese, who did not occupy Claver.
 Claver remained almost abandoned until the end of the war.